dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 sleep | $sleep(millisecs) | Sleep for x milliseconds
 speak | $speak(message, language?) | Text to speech
-stopSpeech | $stopSpeech() | Stop any text to speech that is still in progress
+stopSpeech | $stopSpeech() | Stop any text to speech that is still in progress translate | $translate(text) | Lookup the text in the translation file and return the match for the current locale

 ### Backend Expressions